Pitj3/Core-CS/README.md

 - Editor can now edit objects properties
 - Editor can create new object and add components
 - Editor can load and save with dialogs
+- New Project Launcher, can create projects.
+Syncs all current engine files and makes an empty project.
+- StaticModel class, loads all materials and textures recursively, support for many different model types

 3-2-17
 - Wiki now contains sample code!